Cape Breton Island: Highlands and the Northern Plateau

 The Highlands comprise a tableland in the northern portions of Inverness and Victoria counties.

-An extension of the Appalachian mountain chain, elevations average 350 metres at the edges of the plateau and rise to more than 500 metres at the centre.
+An extension of the Appalachian mountain chain, elevations average 350 m at the edges of the plateau and rise to more than 500 m at the centre.
 The area has broad, gently rolling hills bisected with deep valleys and steep-walled canyons.
 A majority of the land is a taiga of balsam fir, with some white birch, white spruce, mountain ash, and heart-leaf birch.

 The northern and western edges of the plateau, particularly at high elevations, resemble arctic tundra.
-Trees 30–90 high, overgrown with reindeer lichens, can be 150 years old.
+Trees 30–90m high, overgrown with reindeer lichens, can be 150 years old.
 At very high elevations some areas are exposed bedrock without any vegetation apart from Cladonia lichens.
 There are many barrens, or heaths, dominated by bushy species of the Ericaceae family.

 Spruce, killed by spruce budworm in the late 1970s, has reestablished at lower elevations, but not at higher elevations due to moose browsing.
 Decomposition is slow, leaving thick layers of plant litter.
 Ground cover includes wood aster, twinflower, liverworts, wood sorrel, bluebead lily, goldthread, various ferns, and lily-of-the-valley, with bryophyte and large-leaved goldenrod at higher elevations.
 The understory can include striped maple, mountain ash, ferns, and mountain maple.

 Near water, bog birch, alder, and mountain-ash are found.
 There are many open wetlands populated with stunted tamarack and black spruce.
 Poor drainage has led to the formation of peatlands which can support tufted clubrush, Bartram's serviceberry, coastal sedge, and bakeapple.